“And a mixed multitude went up with them.” Exodus 12:38

 Four.
 We err far more seriously when we put the rabble in charge.
 Even if their representatives do contribute large sums of money, we don’t make them deacons or elect them to committees.
 They are not allowed to sing in the choir or teach Sunday School.
 They are foreigners, not following the same Lord.

-You are not insulting them if when you are asked, you explain the reason why they are not allowed a role in the decision-making of the church.
+You are not insulting them if when asked, you explain why they are not allowed a role in the decision-making of the church.
 If they get mad and leave, you must not take it personally as though you failed them.
+You owe a far greater debt of loyalty to the Savior than to any human.

 Five.
 The unsaved are the source of most of the complaining and bickering within the congregation.
 People who haven’t come to the cross in humility, repentance, and faith have little appreciation for submission, love for their enemies, and obeying their leaders.
-Like the rabble under Moses, they were always clamoring for their needs to be met.
+They scoff at turning the other cheek and giving to the undeserving.
+Like the rabble under Moses, they were always clamoring for their needs to be given priority.

 Six.
 The complaining of the carnal is contagious.
 Soon, the immature within the congregation picks up the attitude of the malcontents, and the murmuring becomes deafening.
 One wonders how Moses stood it for a full forty years!